California Penal Code §§ 288.2(a)(1) and (2) – Showing or Sending Harmful Material to Seduce a Minor

 Contacting Minor With Intent To Commit Certain Felonies

-Contacting Minor With Intent To Commit Certain Felonies (CPC §288.3(a)) only occurs when an adult contacts a minor with the intent of violating one of the laws listed in the statute, all of which are felonies.
+Contacting Minor With Intent to Commit Certain Felonies (CPC §288.3(a)) only occurs when an adult contacts a minor with the intent of violating one of the laws listed in the statute, all of which are felonies.
 The statute lists fifteen different offenses.

 You must know “or reasonably should know that the” person you've contacted is a minor in order to violate Section 288.3(a).
 The crime is related to Showing or Sending Harmful Material to Seduce A Minor because both Contacting Minor With Intent To Commit Certain Felonies and Showing or Sending Harmful Material to Seduce A Minor may involve minors committing sex acts with adults.